Avec112/ShamirsSecretSharing/Readme.md

 This project is based on [Coda Hale's](https://github.com/codahale) implementation of [Shamir's Secret Sharing](https://github.com/codahale/shamir)

 I have wrapped and simplified the API so it better fits my needs.
-I also found out that I could have static methods for creating shares and getting the secret back.
+I also found out that I could have static methods for creating shares and recreate secret.

 ## class Shamir
 ```java